 From the UN class, students are selected for the Secretariat, which plans and runs the following year’s conference.

-Since its conception, the Winthrop Model UN has expanded to represent 65 nations.
+Since its inception, the Winthrop Model UN has expanded to represent 65 nations.
 A simulated Security Council has also been added.
-The International Court of Justice was later included, but cancelled a few years ago due to evaluations and restructuring.
-The Model League of Arab States began several years ago and proved quite successful.
-Unfortunately, due to staffing problems, the Model Arab League was cancelled.
+The International Court of Justice was later included, but a decision was made to rotate this fifth committee to different parts of the world and to varying areas of world concern.
+The Model League of Arab States proved quite successful and has rotated in and out several times.
 The Year 2000 marked the inauguration of the Model Organization of American States, which proved to be an exciting committee.
 For the 2006 conference, the Secretary General developed the idea of the UN Reform Committee.
-To date more than 2,000 Winthrop students and 10,000 high school students have participated in these conferences.
+To date more than 2,000 Winthrop students and 10,000 high school students have participated in these conferences, and we hope to continue this tradition as long as possible.